lkq1220/paper-note/the-note-of-internet-of-underground-things-in-precision-agriculture-architecture-and-technology-aspects.md

 - Cellular technology in IOUT
   - low power devices can be connected through in-field communications and subsequently data can be collected and transmitted to the cloud by using externally powered gateways with cellular capabilities
 - Energy consumption in IOUT
-  -  a connectivity model of IOUT for different soil physical parameters has been developed by designing the cluster size distribution under sub-critical constraints.
+  -  a connectivity model of IOUT for different soil physical parameters has been developed by designing the cluster size distribution under sub-critical constraints.(Dong, X. and M. C. Vuran (2013).
+Environment aware connectivity for wireless underground sensor networks.
+2013 Proceedings IEEE INFOCOM, IEEE.)
 #####5.2 Cloud and big data in precision agriculture

 #### 6. IOUT enabling technologies